tigerpointe/Clues-Adventure/README.md

 # Clues Adventure
-How to Create a Text Adventure with PowerShell
+How to Create a Text Adventure Using PowerShell

 ## Copyright (c) 2022 TigerPointe Software, LLC